amezmo/docs/nginx/config.md

 For advanced applications, you may view and modify the default Nginx `location` directives that Amezmo generates for you.
 Amezmo supports adding and editing Nginx [location directives](https://nginx.org/en/docs/http/ngx_http_core_module.html#location).

+## Nginx location directives
+Nginx `location` directives are related to your environment.
+These directives are automatically created for you, and they're based on the application type that you choose in the Git repository wizard.
+You may see your app type by going to the Git tab within your Amezmo dashboard.
+Because the directives are generated based on the application type, changing your application type will reset the Nginx location directives to the Amezmo default set.

+The Drupal application type is the only application type that has a specialized set of configurations for Nginx.
+Laravel, Craft CMS, WordPress, and standard PHP applications all use the same configuration set.